Resources for Faculty

-If you do not wish to have a consultant visit your class, but you still want to publicize the Writing Center, you can order Writing Center bookmarks or pens.
-These items have information about the Writing Center's services and hours of operation.
-Call 793-7405 or email email@example.com to order bookmarks or pens to hand out in your class.
+If you do not wish to have a consultant visit your class, but you still want to publicize the Writing Center, you can ask for a Writing Center flyer.
+This flyer has information about the Writing Center's services and hours of operation.
+Call 793-7405 or email email@example.com to order flyers to hand out to your class.

 Compsite's Teaching Tools: Provides examples of composition exercises and links to other great teaching resources on the Internet.